surya-kangeyan/CS257---final-project/README.md

 Updated the constraints like primary key, references, and foreign key based on the relationships to be utilized.

 ##Step 6: Executed Queries
-Executed each query listed in the queries.sql file for the comparative analysis.
+Executed each query listed in the queries.sql file for the comparative analysis(Each query was analyzed using EXPLAIN, EXPLAIN ANALYZE, and TIMEDIFF).

 # Redis